HomeBankingBookkeepingTaxesInvoices

 • CD: CD stands for Certificates of Deposit, and it’s a savings account that offers higher interest rates in exchange for requiring the money to remain in the account for a fixed term.

-• Money Market: Money Market accounts are sort of like a cross between a checking and savings account.
-They offer higher interest than typical checking accounts, but often only have the check-writing ability, rather than debit card access.
+• Money Market: Money Market accounts are like a cross between a checking and savings account.
+They offer higher interest than typical checking accounts but often only have the check-writing ability rather than debit card access.
 They may also have higher minimum balance requirements.

-• High-Yield Savings Account: A high-yield account is one that pays up to 20 times the national average interest rate of a standard savings account.
+• High-Yield Savings Account: A high-yield account pays up to 20 times a standard savings account's national average interest rate.
 The interest on these accounts could be 0.60% or higher.

-• ACH: ACH stands for Automated Clearing House, and it’s a U.S.-based financial network used in electronic payments and transfers.
+• ACH: ACH stands for Automated Clearing House, a U.S.-based financial network used in electronic payments and transfers.

 Frequently Asked Questions (FAQs) about banking for small business